 Call or Message Us 24/7

-As crazy as it sounds, you could in fact, be arrested for driving under the influence of Listerine, Nyquil, a few sips of a cocktail, or any other liquid or substance that contains alcohol.
-It’s not that you would necessarily be “under the influence” of any of these, but that they are all capable of producing an illegal blood alcohol concentration of 0.08% or greater.
-The reason this is possible is due to a condition known as mouth alcohol.
+Perhaps surprising, people can get arrested for driving under the influence of Listerine, Nyquil, a few sips of a cocktail, or any other liquid or substance that contains alcohol.
+It’s not that these drivers are necessarily “under the influence,” but it is due to the fact that the substances mentioned are all capable of producing an illegal blood alcohol concentration (BAC) of 0.08% or greater.
+The concept has to do with a condition known as mouth alcohol.

 Mouth alcohol is alcohol that remains in the mouth.
 When present, mouth alcohol can fool a DUI breath testing instrument.
-And although it typically dissipates quickly, it can linger, depending on the circumstances.
+And although it typically dissipates quickly, mouth alcohol can linger, depending on the circumstances.

-Similarly, if someone had a tiny piece of alcohol-saturated bread trapped in his/her dental work, that alcohol could remain in the mouth for quite some time.
+For example, if someone had a tiny piece of alcohol-saturated bread trapped in his/her dental work, that alcohol could remain in the mouth for quite some time.

-Regurgitation, acid reflux, GERD, and heartburn are notorious for causing a continuous flow of alcohol to the mouth…alcohol that indefinitely remains in the mouth.
+Regurgitation, acid reflux, GERD, and heartburn are notorious for causing a continuous flow of alcohol to the mouth that can remain for a significant period of time.

 A former Los Angeles prosecutor, attorney Neil Shouse graduated with honors from UC Berkeley and Harvard Law School (and completed additional graduate studies at MIT).
-He has been featured on CNN, Good Morning America, Dr Phil, Court TV, The Today Show and Court TV.
+He has been featured on CNN, Good Morning America, Dr Phil, The Today Show and Court TV.
 Mr Shouse has been recognized by the National Trial Lawyers as one of the Top 100 Criminal and Top 100 Civil Attorneys.